 Getting Started with WPF Sparkline (SfSparkline)

-4 May 20264 minutes to read
+10 Jul 20264 minutes to read

-Following steps explain how to create sparkline,
+The following steps explain how to create a sparkline.

-Adding the assembly reference:
+Adding the assembly reference

 • Open the Add Reference window from your project.